Does your engagement convert? Learn how to find out 👇

 - Create a discount code and/or UTM to track bookings from your campaign.

-- Use a social media scheduling tool (you can use our free one here) to schedule campaign posts over your campaign time period.
+- Use a social media scheduling tool to schedule campaign posts over your campaign time period.

 - Schedule an email blast to customers, and maybe a reminder email or two.